DBWALLER/Data_Engineering_Projects/01_Crime_Rates_SP-Br/Readme.md

 #### Available datasets:

+  **Since there is a size limit for files upload here in Github, I have been uploading the main 3 datasets in Kaggle:**
+  **https://www.kaggle.com/dbwaller/official-crime-data-sao-paulo-statebrazil-ssp**

  - Crime rates ( "Taxas de Delito")  -  from 2001 to 2020
    Note: Annual rates available.
 Crime rate data from current year will only be avaible in January of next year, after data consolidation.
  - Monthly occurences ("Ocorrências mensais") - from 2001 to current month
  - Policy productivity (Produtividade policial) -- from 2001 to current month

-  **Since there is a size limit for files upload here in Github, I have been uploading the datasets in Kaggle:**
-  **https://www.kaggle.com/dbwaller/official-crime-data-sao-paulo-statebrazil-ssp**
+ Additional dataset:
 -  Geographic coordinates of São Paulo state cities and its respective IBGE codes :  ds_SPcities_coordinates.csv
    IBGE:  Brazilian Institute of Geography and Statistics